aogz/langhub/README.md

 4.  **Learn with Images**:

     -   Paste or import images into your classroom
-    -   Or use the optional browser extension to capture images from webpages
     -   Click **"Ask about this image"** to generate language learning questions about the image

 5.  **Practice Your Vocabulary**: